I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 It's true exactly what he said.

-But maybe so, but the point is he can get away with it.
+But maybe so, but the point is, he can get away with it.

 And others in the country couldn't.

-I couldn't get away with it if I had said that.
+I couldn't get away with it.

-That the the double standard benefits, gives the benefit of the doubt to people who we know look at blacks with a plantation mentality.
+The double standard benefits, gives the benefit of the doubt to people who we know.

 I mean, a few years ago, he'd be fetching us our coffee.

-I I think it's I think it's a big deal here.
+I think it's a big deal here.

-If we want to talk about race, let's talk about in a way that we haven't really nationally, and that is the racism in the Democrat Party.
+If we want to talk about race, let's talk about it in a way that we haven't really nationally, and that is the racism in the Democrat Party.

 Not authentic.

-It wasn't us, wasn't our side doing that, it was them.
+It wasn't our side doing that.

 They get away.